 Quantification of Payments and Benefits.
 For an estimate of the value of the payments and benefits described above that would be payable to each of Sunoco's named executive officers, see "-Quantification of Payments and Benefits to Sunoco's Named Executive Officers" below.
-We estimate that the aggregate amount of the cash severance payments described above that would be payable to all of Sunoco's executive officers who are not named executive officers if the effective time of the merger were July 23, 2012 and all such executive officers experienced a Qualifying Termination at such time is \$2,691,500 (which amount includes the value of cash severance and enhanced pension benefits).
+We estimate that the aggregate amount of the cash severance payments described above that would be payable to all of Sunoco's executive officers who are not named executive officers if the effective time of the merger were , 2012 and all such executive officers experienced a Qualifying Termination at such time is \$....